 Arizona's hospitals turn to AzHHA to advocate for their financial health in a variety of settings - the Arizona Legislature, Arizona Health Care Cost Containment System (AHCCCS), Congress, Medicare and the managed care arena.

 AzHHA members collaborate in a variety of ways to support a financially viable hospital community for the patients they serve.
-For example, members who serve on AzHHA's Council on Government Relations advance the Association's financial advocacy mission by focusing on legislative and regulatory issues affecting the needs of hospitals and health systems and their communities.
+For example, members who serve on AzHHA's Public Policy Committee advance the Association's financial policy and advocacy mission by focusing on legislative and regulatory issues affecting the needs of hospitals and health systems and their communities.
 And other groups, such as the member-driven Managed Care Committee, are formed to address a specific need or situation.

 The financial issues AzHHA has addressed with the support and involvement of its members include: